-The most common is temporary total or temporary partial compensation, which is comp that is paid while the injured worker is receiving active medical care and is either on a no work status or light duty status respectively.
+The most common is temporary total or temporary partial compensation, which is compensation that is paid while the injured worker is receiving active medical care and is either on a no-work status or light duty status respectively.

 The general rule for how long an insurance company has to send the injured worker his or her check is 3 days after the due date of the check if the carrier is in the state of Arizona, and 5 days if they are outside the state.

 If a carrier is persistently late in getting your check to you on time, you can file a complaint of bad faith and/or unfair claims processing with the Industrial Commission.
 For more information about late compensation payments and bad faith complaints, contact our office at Snow, Carpio, and Weekley.